 History of Pet Grooming

 There is very little in the way of information about the origin of pet grooming.
-However, we do have some for you and links to additional sources for those doing research.
+However, we have some for you and links to additional sources for research.

-Madeline Bright Ogle, President is the founder and president of Find A Groomer Inc., the owner operator of PetGroomer.com.
-She wrote what has become the all-time bestselling grooming book dedicated to the business-side of pet grooming, From Problems to Profits: The Madson Management System for Pet Grooming Businesses (1989, 1997).
+Madeline Bright Ogle, the President, is the founder and president of Find A Groomer Inc. and the Inc.’s owner-operator of PetGroomer.com.
+She wrote what has become the all-time bestselling grooming book dedicated to the business side of pet grooming, From Problems to Profits: The Madson Management System for Pet Grooming Businesses (1989, 1997).
 She opened the book with a chapter titled, The Heritage of Pet Grooming.
 Below you will find an excerpt.